New physics search via CP observables in $B^0_s \rightarrow \phi\phi$ decays with left- and right-handed Chromomagnetic operators: New physics model

-with the notation $(\bar{a} b) _{V \pm A}(\bar{c} d) _{V \pm A} = \bar{a} \gamma^{\mu}(1 \pm \gamma^5)b \; \bar{c} \gamma_{\mu}(1 \pm \gamma^5)d $.
+} with the notation $(\bar{a} b) _{V \pm A}(\bar{c} d) _{V \pm A} = \bar{a} \gamma^{\mu}(1 \pm \gamma^5)b \; \bar{c} \gamma_{\mu}(1 \pm \gamma^5)d $.

-We only include the gluonic penguin operators, as $B_s^0 \rightarrow \phi\phi$ is a purely gluonic process.
-The operators with tilde are obtained by changing the sign of $\gamma_5$ term in the definition of operators with no tilde.
-We can express $\ptwiddle{O}_{8g}$, given in Eq.~\eqref{chromomagneticoperator}, in terms of operators $\ptwiddle{O}_{3-6}$, the details of which are given in Appendix~\ref{cg}.
+Here, we only include the gluonic penguin operators. \cng{The operator with tilde is obtained by changing the sign of $\gamma_5$ term in the definition of $O_{8g}$ to obtain the chirally-flipped counterpart. } \mycomment{ We can express $\ptwiddle{O}_{8g}$, given in Eq.~\eqref{chromomagneticoperator}, in terms of operators $\ptwiddle{O}_{3-6}$, the details of which are given in Appendix~\ref{cg}.
 Once we do this, we can write the effective Hamiltonian as

 Once we have the Hamiltonian, we can write the amplitude for $B_s^0 \rightarrow \phi \phi_s$ \footnote{We have marked one of the $\phi$ with a subscript 's', just to differentiate between two mesons for convenience in theoretical calculations (s denoting that it contains the spectator quark).
 Experiments cannot distinguish between the two.} for SM, and left- and right-handed NP currents.
 In the Naive Factorisation method, they are given by